 In the Device Manager, expand Mice and other pointing devices.
 Right-click on the touchpad driver and select Update driver.

-You could also consider downloading the drivers from the manufacturer’s website and installing them.
+You could also consider downloading the Touchpad drivers from the manufacturer’s website and installing them.

 4] Check the touchpad settings

-Laptops of different brands have different settings for the touchpad.
-In my system (Sony Vaio), there is no option to disable the touchpad.
+Laptops from different brands have different touchpad settings.
+My system (Sony Vaio) has no option to disable the touchpad.
 However, its sensitivity could be changed.

 Click on the Start button and go to Settings > Devices > Touchpad.